Prajakta-Hikare/E-CommerceWebsite/README.md

 # E-CommerceWebsite
-It is a front-end of an E-commerce wesbite, designed using only HTML and CSS.
+It is a front-end of an E-commerce wesbite, designed by using only HTML and CSS.